 People create possibilities

-One of the recurring themes in our conversation with Kelly is her commitment to her customers, her maids and support team, and her community.
+One of the recurring themes in our conversation with our maid service expert, Kelly, is her commitment to her customers, her maids and support team, and her community.
 That commitment has paid off.

 For example, when COVID hit, she took it upon herself to put together cleaning kits for her maids so they didn’t have to fight the crowds at the stores.
 Kelly made sure that any of her maids that wanted to work were able to do so.
 She created an Amazon store for replenishing their cleaning supplies.
 As a result, not one of her maids declined a cleaning schedule.